Scandit/barcodescanner-sdk-react-native/docs/howto-upgrade.md

 ## How to use the Scandit Barcode Scanner with React Native newer than 0.60.0

 For Android, you have nothing to do.
-Only working with iOS requires the following steps:
+On iOS, follow the following steps:

-First, you have to download the iOS SDK from Scandit's website.
-Then you need to copy the `ScanditBarcodeScanner.framework` file to the `project_directory/node_modules/scandit-react-native/ios/ScanditBarcodeScanner/Frameworks/` folder.
+- Download the iOS SDK from Scandit's website.
+- Copy the `ScanditBarcodeScanner.framework` file to the `<directory_of_your_project>/node_modules/scandit-react-native/ios/ScanditBarcodeScanner/Frameworks/` folder (you probably need to create the `Frameworks` folder).
+- From the Finder, go to `ScanditBarcodeScanner.framework/Resources` and drag and drop `ScanditBarcodeScanner.bundle` inside the Frameworks folder (the one in the main project, not the one inside the Pods project) in Xcode (choose **not** to copy items).

 ## How to use the Scandit Barcode Scanner with Expo, starting with version 34

 For Android, you have nothing to do.
-Only working with iOS requires the following steps:
+On iOS, follow the following steps:

-First, you have to download the iOS SDK from Scandit's website.
-Then you need to copy the `ScanditBarcodeScanner.framework` file to the `project_directory/node_modules/scandit-react-native/ios/ScanditBarcodeScanner/Frameworks/` folder.
+- Download the iOS SDK from Scandit's website.
+- Copy the `ScanditBarcodeScanner.framework` file to the `<directory_of_your_project>/node_modules/scandit-react-native/ios/ScanditBarcodeScanner/Frameworks/` folder (you probably need to create the `Frameworks` folder).
-Then, you have to link the plugin manually: `react-native link`.
+- Link the plugin manually: `react-native link`.
-After the previous step succeeded, go into the project's `ios` folder and run `pod install`.
+- Go into the project's `ios` folder and run `pod install`.
+- From the Finder, go to `ScanditBarcodeScanner.framework/Resources` and drag and drop `ScanditBarcodeScanner.bundle` inside the Frameworks folder (the one in the main project, not the one inside the Pods project) in Xcode (choose **not** to copy items).